just-chris/just-chris/README.md

 💖 Enjoy!

-"A good programmer knows how to code in every language.
+[i]"A good programmer knows how to code in every language.
 Sadly there are no good programers here."
-~ me in a conversation with https://github.com/bandithedoge.
+~ me in a conversation with https://github.com/bandithedoge.[/i]